Tammy Bruce: Celebrity vid on Mueller report 'insults' Americans, shows 'pathological fixation' with Trump

 "West Wing" actor Sheen, who portrayed a president on television, added Russia interfered in the 2016 election "in sweeping and systematic fashion."

-"Before the report was even released, Attorney General William Barr lied about its contents," Sheen claimed.
+"Before the report was even released, Trump's Attorney General William Barr lied about its contents," Sheen claimed.

 "All this is in the report.
 Please, just read it for yourself."